What "find a tracker" really means

 Scan nearby devices and read live signal strength

 Signal strength is a practical guide, not a precise distance.
-Walls, metal, bags, and car panels all affect the reading, so treat it as warmer or colder rather than an exact measurement in feet.
-The trick is movement: take a few steps, watch the reading respond, and let the trend point you toward the device.
-Combined with the proximity finder, this is how you turn a vague worry into a real location.
+Walls, metal, bags, and car panels all affect the reading, so treat it as warmer or colder rather than a measurement in feet.
+Take a few steps, compare the trend from more than one direction, and use the strongest consistent area as the place to search by hand.

 Why your iPhone's built-in alert is not enough